NikhilMukraj/mod-qsar/README.md

 - `lipinski` : Uses Lipinski's Rule of Five, (1 if true 0 otherwise)
 - `qed` : Uses QED drug-likeness measure, (1 if true 0 otherwise)
 - `ghose` : Uses Ghose drug-likeness measure, (1 if true 0 otherwise)
-- `limit_rings` : Returns 0 if molecule has carbon rings larger than 6 atoms
+- `limit_rings` : Returns 0 if molecule has carbon rings larger than 6 atoms or rings with 3 or 4 atoms
 - `pains_filter` : Filters out PAINS substructures using a known catalog of PAINS substructures, (1 if no PAINS substructures found 0 otherwise)
 - `custom_lipinski` : Uses a custom weighted version of Lipinski's Rule of Five that takes into account how synthesizable the molecule is, (1 if true 0 otherwise)
 - `bbb_permeable` : Checks if molecule is blood brain barrier permeable using the [BOILED-egg method](https://github.com/bfmilne/pyBOILEDegg/tree/main), (1 if true 0 otherwise)